 You can get a degree in how to grow food with a minimum of replanting and weeding and tilling and laboring.

-You can get a degree in how to catch and save water and reuse gray water.
+You can learn how to build a system for your whole home to catch and save water and reuse gray water.

 Common sense has become a science.
 We have to go back and relearn the things that people did naturally 80 years ago.
 And that is the essence of permaculture.
 Instead of growing a lawn grow food.